ysyk2021/the-power-of-mindful-thinking-practicing-mindful-thinking-for-greater-clarity-and-focus/src/chapter-5-1.md

-Chapter 4: Overcoming Barriers to Mindful Thinking: Common Barriers to Practicing Mindful Thinking
+Common Barriers to Practicing Mindful Thinking
 ==================================================================================================

 The Benefits of Mindful Thinking